booz-allen-epa-agile-rfi/epa-rfi/README.md

 ### Technical Approach

-We assigned one leader, our Product Owner (PO), who had the authority, responsibility, and was held accountable for the quality of our TREEVIEW prototype submission.
+We assigned one leader, our Product Owner (PO), who had the authority, responsibility, and was held accountable for the quality of our TREEView prototype submission.

 **(a) User-Centered Design**